mrapp-ke/MLRL-Boomer/doc/quickstart/usage.inc.rst

    [[1 0]
     [0 1]]

 In practice, one usually retrieves the data from files rather than manually specifying the values of the feature and label matrices.
-Links to benchmark datasets that are commonly used to evaluate the performance of multi-label classifiers, together with suggestions on how to use them, are provided in the section :ref:`datasets`.
+A collection of benchmark datasets can be found `here <https://github.com/mrapp-ke/Boomer-Datasets>`_.